harishank/MLDateTime-Parser/README.md

 English

 #Testcases:
-Initially this version supports 86 strings and have testcases.py file to test all the strings
+Initially this version supports 96 strings and have testcases.py file to test all the strings

 #Demo:

+>>>import MLDateTimeParser
 >>>import MLDateTime as dt
 >>>dt.parse("now").
 >>>dt.parse("today").